 Photo shows a single serving of Thai peanut noodles with dried carrots and red bell peppers.

 Add a few more items to the meal for extra color, texture, taste, and nutrition.
 Use any combination of your favorite dried vegetables, such as dried red bell peppers and carrots, shown in photo.
-Dried ground chicken may also be added.

 Pack all dried ingredients in one plastic bag.